jiangyilism/arm-toolchain/arm-software/linux/README.md

 ## Providing feedback and reporting issues

-Please raise an issue via [GitHub issues](https://github.com/arm/arm-toolchain/issues) and add the `ATfL` label if it is specific to the Arm Toolchain for Linux.
+Please see the [Contribution Guide](../../CONTRIBUTING.md#report-an-issue) for guidance on how to report an issue or raise a feature request.

 ## Contributions and Pull Requests